 Wear & Tear

-Wear & Tear is not covered by warranty.
-We've listed the common Wear & Tear effects below, but remember your boots are literally there to accept damage from the environment and protect you so therefore Wear & Tear is inevitable.
-So don't let it get you down, all these niggles can be either avoided easily or fixed cheaply by your local cobbler.
-Also see our use and care page for more tips on care.
+We've listed the common Wear & Tear effects below.
+You wear your boots literally to accept damage from the environment and protect you so therefore Wear & Tear is inevitable, and therefore not covered by warranty.
+These niggles can be either, avoided easily or fixed cheaply by your local cobbler.
+Please also see our use and care page for more tips on technical boot care.

 |Lacehook bent or broken||Item has caught on something during use.
 Use of gaiters reduces this.|

 |Stitching worn off or cut||Mechanical damage and abrasion.|